feyzalndn/hospitalappointment/README.md

 This system is designed for companies to make it more convenient for them to store, update and maintain appointment data as well as patient data.
 This README provides an overview of its functionality as well as instructions on how to run it using Spring Boot.

-## Features:
+## Features
 * Add patient
-* View all patients,
+* View all patients
-* Update patients,
+* Update patients
-* Delete patient by appointment no,
+* Delete patient by appointment no
-* View patient by appointment no,
+* View patient by appointment no
-* View patient by patient name.
+* View patient by patient name

-## Appointments:
- * Add appointments,
+* Add appointments
- * View all appointments,
+* View all appointments
- * Update appointment,
+* Update appointment
- * Delete appointment,
+* Delete appointment
- * View appointment by appointment number,
+* View appointment by appointment number
- * View appointment by doctor name.
+* View appointment by doctor name

  ## Project Structure:
 Here is an outline of the project structure: